-This tutorial shows you how to create a simple ETL as a starting point for further development.
+This tutorial shows you how to create a simple ETL script or process as a starting point for further development.

 As you go through the tutorial, imagine you are a researcher who wants to collect a group of participants for a research study.
 The participants must meet certain criteria to be included in the study, such as having a certain condition or diagnosis.
 You already have the following in place: